Guidelines for Authors

-- In addition to the manuscript elements outlined in the Style Guide, prepare a cover page for the manuscript that includes: the title of the article, author’s name(s), official title and affiliation, office contact information (addresses, phone and fax numbers, electronic-mail addresses), the date of submission, and the manuscript type (feature article, applied research article, program article, comprehensive review, perspective, or review).
-For more information on these manuscript types, see About the Forum.
+- In addition to the manuscript elements outlined in the Style Guide, prepare a cover page for the manuscript that includes: the title of the article, author’s name(s), official title and affiliation, office contact information (addresses, phone and fax numbers, electronic-mail addresses), the date of submission, and the manuscript type. ***The manuscript submission form allows the upload of a single file.
+The cover page will be separated from the manuscript before review.

 - Manuscripts submitted to FFCI should contain only non-previously published material and should not be under consideration by other publications, unless special permission is granted by the editor.

 - It is the author’s responsibility to obtain any necessary written permission for use of copyrighted material contained within the article.

 - Authors are responsible for the accuracy of all citations, references, and bibliographies.

 - Authors are responsible for specifying approval by an institutional ethics committee for research involving human subjects, if applicable.